netlify-labs/react-netlify-identity-widget/README.md

 # React Netlify Identity Widget

-This is a React port of https://github.com/netlify/netlify-identity-widget (48kb) taking the lightweight functionality https://github.com/sw-yx/react-netlify-identity (4kb) and adding back the nicer UI with a focus on accessibility (with @reach UI) and bundle size.
+This is a React port of https://github.com/netlify/netlify-identity-widget (48kb), taking the lightweight functionality of https://github.com/sw-yx/react-netlify-identity (4kb) and adding back the nicer UI with a focus on accessibility (with @reach UI) and bundle size (only 6kb as of writing).

 # demo